-- 1) Costs requested for reimbursement via automatic deposit by DCA must be "reasonable and justifiable," and are only eligible to the extent that they are consistent with the program approved by DCA. - 2) All funds will be reimbursable to sub-grantees based upon actual program expenses with supporting documentation (retained by sub-grantee) and subject to monitoring for HUD and DCA.

-- 3) Expenses are only eligible to the extent that they benefit "eligible persons" under the HOPWA program, as defined herein. - 4) Environmental All grants are subject to environmental review in accordance with the federal regulations governing HOPWA program. - 5) All grants to non-profit organizations are subject to the administrative requirements and cost principals outlined in OMB Circulars A-110 and A-122.
-These requirements for local governments are outlined in 24 CFR, Part 85 and OMB Circular A-87. - 6) Sponsor administrative costs are limited to 7% of the grant amount. - 7) All agencies funded must comply with the Violence Against Women Act (VAWA) and have Language Accessibility Plan (LAP) for the Limited English Proficiency (LEP) population as per HUD guidelines.
+- 1) Costs requested for reimbursement via automatic deposit by DCA must be "reasonable and justifiable," and are only eligible to the extent that they are consistent with the program approved by DCA. - 2) All funds will be reimbursable to sub-grantees based upon actual program expenses with supporting documentation (retained by sub-grantee) and subject to monitoring by HUD and DCA. - 3) Expenses are only eligible to the extent that they benefit "eligible persons" under the HOPWA program, as defined herein. - 4) Environmental All grants are subject to environmental review in accordance with the federal regulations governing HOPWA program. - 5) All grants to non-profit organizations are subject to the administrative requirements and cost principals outlined in OMB Circulars A-110 and A-122.
+These requirements for local governments are outlined in 24 CFR, Part 85 and OMB Circular A-87. - 6) Sponsor administrative costs are limited to 7% of the grant amount. - 7) All agencies funded must comply with the Violence Against Women Act (VAWA) and have a Language Accessibility Plan (LAP) for the Limited English Proficiency (LEP) population as per HUD guidelines. - 8) All agencies must participate in Homeless Management Information System (HMIS) by DCA to enter client level data as required by HUD.